afzaliwp/hello-theme/readme.txt

 == Description ==

-Hello Elementor is a lightweight and minimalist WordPress theme that was built specifically to work seamlessly with the Elementor site builder plugin.
+MentorX Theme is a lightweight and minimalist WordPress theme that was built specifically to work seamlessly with the Elementor site builder plugin.
 The theme is free, open-source, and designed for users who want a flexible, easy-to-use, and customizable website.

 The theme's main focus is on providing a solid foundation for users to build their own unique designs using the Elementor drag-and-drop site builder.
 It is optimized for speed and performance, and its simplicity and flexibility make it a great choice for both beginners and experienced website designers.